Entropy, products, and bounded orbit equivalence: Properties -SC and sofic SC

 \begin{proof} The equivalence of (i), (ii), and (iii) is the content of Proposition~3.5 of \cite{KerLi19}.
 For (iii)$\Rightarrow$(iv) apply Proposition~\ref{P-SC to sofic SC}.
-The implication (iv)$\Rightarrow$(v) follows from the fact that nontrivial Bernoulli actions have positive sofic entropy with respect to every sofic approximation sequence \cite{Bow10,KerLi11,Ker13}, while (v)$\Rightarrow$(vi) follows from Propositions~\ref{P-locally finite group} and \ref{P-virtually free group}.
+The implication (iv)$\Rightarrow$(v) follows from the fact that nontrivial Bernoulli actions have positive sofic entropy with respect to every sofic approximation sequence \cite{Bow10,KerLi11,Ker13}, while (v)$\Rightarrow$(iv) follows from the definitions and (v)$\Rightarrow$(vi) from Propositions~\ref{P-locally finite group} and \ref{P-virtually free group}.

 In the case that $G$ is amenable, Proposition~3.28 of \cite{KerLi19} asserts that (vi)$\Leftrightarrow$(i), which gives us the equivalence of all of the conditions. \end{proof}

 A subgroup $G_0$ of $G$ is said to be {\it w-normal} in $G$ if there are a countable ordinal $\gamma$ and a subgroup $G_\lambda$ of $G$ for each ordinal $0\le \lambda\le \gamma$ such that \begin{enumerate} \item for any $\lambda<\lambda'\le \gamma$ one has $G_\lambda\subseteq G_{\lambda'}$, \item $G=G_\gamma$, \item for each $\lambda<\gamma$ the group $G_\lambda$ is normal in $G_{\lambda+1}$, \item for each limit ordinal $\lambda'\le \gamma$ one has $G_{\lambda'}=\bigcup_{\lambda<\lambda'}G_\lambda$. \end{enumerate} In conjunction with Theorem~\ref{T-compare SC} above, Theorem~3.29 of \cite{KerLi19} yields the following.